neurodebian/Psignifit-3.x/mpsignifit/contribute.rst

 ==============================================

-The current version of the matlab interface uses system() calls to call functions that are written in the C++ engine in libpsignifit.
+The current version of the matlab interface uses system() calls to call functions that are written in the C++ engine in libpsipp.
 Although this was initially thought to be a more robust way, it turns out to be both, slow and error prone.
 Therefore, I started writing a native matlab interface using matlab's mex language.
 This interface provides approximately the same